vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/master-data-components.md

 updatedAt: "2021-04-08T22:22:38.592Z"
 ---
 This article explains the Master Data core components: Data Entity, Document, Field and Index.

-[block:callout]
-{
-  "type": "info",
-  "body": "The Master Data core components are equivalent to what is found in database solutions.
-Some of these components might be found in common database solutions with other names such as record or table."
+>ℹ️ The Master Data core components are equivalent to what is found in database solutions.
+Some of these components might be found in common database solutions with other names such as record or table.
-}
-[/block]

 ## Data Entity

 In comparison to a regular database, Data Entity is a table in which records (or [Documents](#document)) and [Fields](#field) are always stored.

 Master Data currently has two versions (V1 and V2).
 In V1, a Data Entity is referred by its acronym (a sequence of two uppercase characters).
-In V2, it is used the name of the Data Entity for reference.
-For instance, in Master Data V1 Data Entities can be called CL or AD, while in Master Data V2 Data Entities can be called Client and Address.
+In V2, the Data Entity name is used as reference.
+For instance, in Master Data V1 a data entity can be identified by NT, while in Master Data V2 Data Entities it can be identified by Notification.

-While the CL Data Entity is used to keep all customer data related to personal information such as name, email, document and others stored in the same place, the AD Data Entity is used to store all customers addresses with their respective information such as: receiver name, street, city, etc.
+In Master Data v1, the CL Data Entity is used to keep all customer data related to personal information such as name, email, document and others stored in the same place, and the AD Data Entity is used to store all customers addresses with their respective information such as: receiver name, street, city, etc.

 ### Document